yufanw/slime-bot/README.md

 # Slime Bot

-# A discord bot for Maplestory M!
+# A Maplestory M discord bot, built with discord.js.

-  Built with discord.js.

-  Uses Enmap for per-server configurations.

-  Uses cron for scheduled messages.
+ - Utilizes Enmap for per-server configurations and node-cron/cron-job-manager for scheduled messages.

 # Functionalities: